 Eager to take advantage of historically low interest rates and buy a home?
-Getting a mortgage can constitute your biggest and most meaningful financial transaction, but there are several steps involved in the process.
+For many people, getting a mortgage is a key step toward the biggest and most meaningful financial transaction of their life, and there are several steps involved in the process.

 How to get a mortgage, step by step